rnerell/cypress-userguide/_includes/userguide/AccessingCypress.markdown

 ### Connecting to the User Node

-The best way to access the Cypress User Node is to connect directly to it via SSH at the following address: **dsciu001-ext.palmetto.clemson.edu**
+The best way to access the Cypress User Node is to connect directly to it via SSH at the following address: **cypress.clemson.edu**

 e.g.

-    ssh username@dsciu001-ext.palmetto.clemson.edu
+    ssh username@cypress.clemson.edu

-- **NOTE:** If you are connecting from outside the Clemson network, then you must establish a VPN session before attempting to use the dsciu001-ext.palmetto.clemson.edu address.
+- **NOTE:** If you are connecting from outside the Clemson network, then you must establish a VPN session before attempting to use the cypress.clemson.edu address.
 See [this link](https://www.clemson.edu/ccit/get_connected/vpn/) for more information on using VPN.

 ### Connecting to the User Node from any node on Palmetto

+*dsciu001* is the hostname of the Cypress Cluster User Node but this short address only works if you are already on the Palmetto network. *cypress.clemson.edu* is an easy to use alternative that works anywhere.
+They both refer to the same physical server. **Throughout this documentation you might see cypress.clemson.edu and dsciu001 used interchangeably.**

 You may connect to the Cypress User Node from any Palmetto node using the following short hostname: **dsciu001**